-Closer to home, the Hawaii College of Pharmacy (HICP) was an unaccredited Pharm.D. school in Hawaii which was owned and operated by Pacific Educational Services.
-After an investigation by the State of Hawaii’s department for consumer protection for not following its regulations on non-accredited schools, it was shut down and its owners prohibited from running any business in Hawaii again.
-It is alleged that the college did not follow requirements for disclosure on not being accredited.
+Closer to home, the Hawaii College of Pharmacy (HICP) was an unaccredited Pharm.D. school in Hawaii, which was owned and operated by Pacific Educational Services.
+After an investigation by the State of Hawaii’s Department for Consumer Protection for not following its regulations on non-accredited schools, it was shut down, and its owners were prohibited from running any business in Hawaii again.
+It is alleged that the college did not follow the requirements for disclosure of not being accredited.
 A Hawaii-based news report noted the school “falsely assured students it would obtain accreditation and wrongly took over six million dollars in tuition from some 240 students.”

 In order to protect yourself, make sure that the school you attend is fully licensed by checking the following sites.

-- Oversight of Colleges and Universities that offer degree programs are done through the Hawaii Post-Secondary Education Authorization Program (HPEAP).
-Hawaii authorized colleges and universities are listed here:
+- Oversight of Colleges and Universities that offer degree programs is done through the Hawaii Post-Secondary Education Authorization Program (HPEAP).
+Hawaii-authorized colleges and universities are listed here:

 - If you attend a college, then make sure that they are accredited by an agency that’s recognized by the Federal Department of Education.
 You can check to see if your college is accredited here:

 If your college or trade school is not listed, then they may not be fully licensed.
 When in doubt, you can always call the agency to verify accreditation personally.
 Any more questions?
 Contact us for more information!